marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/parallelism.rst

 Calendar note
 -------------

-If a parallelised State uses a Calendar, the calendar advance of the State is followed Place by Place.
+If a parallelized State uses a Calendar, the calendar advance of the State is followed Place by Place.
 So the State may have different *current dates* on its different Places.
 As this is often the sign of something gone wrong, it will trigger a visual alert in the console.